yavuzkoroglu/arm-generator/README.md

 Usage: perl arm-generator.pl <system-file> <template-file> <output-file>
 ```

-### Example: Stuck At Fault ARM for a Verilog Code
+### Example: Stuck At Fault ARM for a Gate-Level Verilog Module

+The `examples` folder.

 ### Example: Behavioral ARM for an FSM